-Some people loath wrapping gifts, i mean, shopping for all the gifts is hard enough right!?
-Offering a gift wrap option is ideal for customers who hate wrapping as their gift is ready for them to set under the tree.
+Some people hate wrapping gifts so offering a gift wrap option is ideal for those who want to save time.
 If you want to offer this option but aren’t sure how to wrap, check out my Pinterest board for gift wrap ideas.

-Did you know it’s free shipping day on the 15th of December?
+Did you know it’s free shipping day on the 14th of December?
 I missed out on this last year as I had no idea it was a thing.
-The option of free delivery during Christmas can really seal the deal.
+The option of free delivery can really seal the deal for some shoppers and they may even buy more!
 You could offer free shipping on all products whatever the spend or on anythings over X amount.

 You want your customers to feel special during Christmas when they open packages from you, even if it’s a gift for someone else.
 It’s nice to include a little surprise for them and make them feel special.
 Anything like a little hand written thank you note, sweets sticker or Christmas card; whatever you think would make them smile.
 With lots of packages being delivered around this time, you want yours to stand out so customers will remember you.
 Don’t forget to include a business card or something with a link to your social media sites!

-Small businesses can get super busy around Christmas with shoppers looking for something different or handmade.
+Small businesses can be super busy around Christmas with shoppers looking for unique or handmade gifts.
 Don’t hesitate asking family and friends for help processing and packing orders.
 You could reward them with yummy Christmas treats and unlimited spiced lattes or some of your products.